 State of the Economy

-4th Quarter 2018 Report
+3rd Quarter 2019 Report

-Hawaii’s major economic indicators were mostly positive in the third quarter of 2018.
-Visitor arrivals, visitor expenditures, State general fund tax revenues, wage and salary jobs, personal income (through the fourth quarter of 2017), private building authorizations, and State CIP expenditures all increased in the quarter compared to third quarter 2017.
-Only government contracts awarded decreased in the quarter.
+Hawaii’s major economic indicators were mixed in the second quarter of 2019.
+Visitor arrivals, wage and salary jobs, personal income (through the first quarter of 2019), and State general fund tax revenues increased in the quarter compared to the second quarter of 2018.
+However, visitor expenditures, private building authorizations, and government contracts awarded decreased in the quarter.